diyo18/Assignments/CISC187/Week 14/Project.md

 ANSWER :

-For this function, the easiest way that I thought we could do this was by finding the top 2 greatest values and bottom 2 values.
+For task 4, the easiest way that I thought we could do this was by finding the top 2 greatest values and bottom 2 values.
 That way I am accounting for every number when finding the product in case the negatives have a higher product than positives.
 Because this function only passes through the array once, it has a time complexity of O(N).

 ```
 #include <vector>

-// function with our list of positive and negative numbers as the parameter
 int FindHighestProduct (std::vector<int>& numberList){

     int N = numberList.size();